flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-07-04-18-qq/index.md

     _key: card-3-ebb0d78c-6192-4c0b-b2f0-6e8f37680593
   - order: 3
     body: >-
-      > ‘Divers are in dark areas that are not flat and there’s mud and rocks everywhere.
-Therefore, for the SEAL team that’s there, when they dive, sometimes one tank can only go as far as 30 meters and they have to turn back.’
+      "Divers are in dark areas that are not flat and there’s mud and rocks everywhere.
+Therefore, for the SEAL team that’s there, when they dive, sometimes one tank can only go as far as 30 meters and they have to turn back."

       Interior Minister, Thailand, describing why it's so difficult to rescue a